-In January 2022, the Company and AstraZeneca jointly discontinued one discovery-stage programs as they were not able to validate an exploratory target.
+In January 2022, the Company and AstraZeneca jointly discontinued one discovery-stage program, as they were not able to validate an exploratory target.
 Approximately \$4.7 million of revenue was recorded related to a material right performance obligation that ceased with the discontinuation of this program.
-Pieris retains co-development and co-commercialization options for two of the three remaining active discovery programs.